mebusy/notes/dev_notes/ML_机器学习_随机梯度下降.md

 When useing Stochastic Gradient Descent how to make sure it is converging okey , and how do you tune the learning rate ɑ ?

+### batch gradient descent VS mini-batch gradient descent

+ - When you compute a step according to the mini-batch, it's not going to be the actual gradient of the cost function which depends on all of the training data not this tiny subset.
+ - So it's not the most efficient step downhill.
+ - But each mini-batch does give a pretty good aproximation, and more importantly , it gives you a significant computational speed up.
+ - If you were to plot the trajectory of your network under the relevant cost surface, it would be a little more like a drunk man stumling aimlessly down a hill, but taking quick steps;  rather than a carefully calculating man determining the exact downhill direction of each step before taking a very slow and careful step in that direction.

 <h2 id="51e0544e48aab59893bfbf63d0b50570"></h2>

 #### Checking for convergence